James Cameron: 1990–1999: Terminator 2: Judgement Day, True Lies, and Titanic

 After months of delay, Titanic premiered on December 19, 1997.
-The film received strong critical acclaim and became the highest-grossing film of all time, holding this position for 12 years until Cameron's Avatar beat the record in 2010.
+The film received strong critical acclaim and became the highest-grossing film of all time, holding this position for twelve years, until Cameron's Avatar beat the record in 2010.
 The costumes and sets were praised, and The Washington Post considered the CGI graphics to be spectacular.
-Titanic received a record-tie of fourteen nominations (tied with All About Eve (1950)) at the 1998 Academy Awards.
-It won 11 of the awards, tying the record for most wins with 1959's Ben-Hur, and 2003's The Lord of the Rings: The Return of the King, including: Best Picture, Best Director, Best Art Direction, Best Cinematography, Best Visual Effects, Best Film Editing, Best Costume Design, Best Sound Mixing, Best Sound Editing, Best Original Score, and Best Original Song.
+Titanic received a record-tying fourteen nominations (tied with All About Eve in 1950) at the 1998 Academy Awards.
+It won eleven of the awards, tying the record for most wins with 1959's Ben-Hur (now also tied with 2003's The Lord of the Rings: The Return of the King) including: Best Picture, Best Director, Best Art Direction, Best Cinematography, Best Visual Effects, Best Film Editing, Best Costume Design, Best Sound Mixing, Best Sound Editing, Best Original Score and Best Original Song.
 Upon receiving Best Picture, Cameron and producer Jon Landau asked for a moment of silence to remember the 1,500 people who died when the ship sank.
-Film critic Roger Ebert praised Cameron's storytelling, writing "It is flawlessly crafted, intelligently constructed, strongly acted, and spellbinding".
+Film critic Roger Ebert praised Cameron's storytelling, writing: "It is flawlessly crafted, intelligently constructed, strongly acted, and spellbinding".
 Authors Kevin Sandler and Gaylyn Studlar wrote in 1999 that the romance, historical nostalgia and James Horner's music contributed to the film's cultural phenomenon.
 In 2017, on its 20th anniversary, Titanic became Cameron's second film to be selected for preservation in the United States National Film Registry.

-After the huge publicity of Titanic, Cameron kept a low profile.
+After the huge success of Titanic, Cameron kept a low profile.
 In 1998, he and his brother, John, formed Earthship Productions, to stream documentaries about the deep sea, one of Cameron's interests.
-He had planned to make a film about Spider-Man, a project developed by Menahem Golan of Cannon Films.
+Again during 1998, Cameron considered doing a large-scale technological/religious film by an unknown writer, but after three tries was forced to personally pass on the project "due to his secular nature."
+Cameron had also planned to make a film about Spider-Man, a project developed by Menahem Golan of Cannon Films.
 Columbia hired David Koepp to adapt Cameron's ideas into a screenplay, but due to various disagreements, Cameron abandoned the project.
 In 2002, Spider-Man was released with the screenplay credited solely to Koepp.